Updated July 31, 2023

 Difference Between Debt Consolidation vs Bankruptcy

-Winding up a company is a task in itself and a lot of legal obligations and paperwork goes into the winding up process.
-When a company files for bankruptcy or decides to discontinue its operations, it has two options to go for either debt consolidation or bankruptcy.
-Debt consolidation vs bankruptcy are both two sides of the same coin which makes them look very similar to each other.
-But when analyzed in depth there are key differences to understand.
-In this Debt consolidation vs bankruptcy article, we will try and understand the key differences between debt consolidation vs Bankruptcy.
+The following article provides an outline for Debt Consolidation vs Bankruptcy.
+Winding up a company is a task in itself, and many legal obligations and paperwork go into the winding-up process.
+When a company files for bankruptcy or discontinues its operations, it has two options debt consolidation or bankruptcy.
+Debt consolidation vs bankruptcy are both sides of the same coin, making them look very similar.
+But when analyzed in depth, there are key differences to understand.

 Below is the top 8 difference between Debt Consolidation vs Bankruptcy

-- Debt consolidation refers to the consolidation of debt by the company which refers to surrendering all the debt of the company which the company is finding difficult to repay.
-Debt consolidation refers to taking over all the existing debt of the company and finding a new borrower who can take the loan of the company at better payment terms.
-On the other hand, Bankruptcy comes which its own procedures and legal proceedings wherein under the bankruptcy code the company has the option to discharge some or all of your debts via Chapter 7 or also has the option of Chapter 13 bankruptcy.
+- Debt consolidation refers to the consolidation of debt by the company, which refers to surrendering all the company’s debt that the company finds difficult to repay.
+Debt consolidation refers to taking over all the company’s existing debt and finding a new borrower who can take the company’s loan at better payment terms.
+On the other hand, bankruptcy comes with procedures and legal proceedings wherein, under the bankruptcy code, the company can discharge some or all of its debts via Chapter 7 or also has the option of Chapter 13 bankruptcy.

-- Under the concept of Debt consolidation, a new banker/lender is approached by the company wherein the company is looking to refinance the existing portfolio of loans and provide the existing loan with some months of moratorium and interest rate reduction which leads to ease of repayment of debt and also eases the debt servicing coverage ratio.
-On the other hand, under the concept of Bankruptcy, you can dispose off your existing assets of the company at a fair value to repay some or all of the company’s debt also if the company has opted for chapter 13 filling it can establish a three to five year plan to repay the debt of the company
+- Under the concept of Debt consolidation, a new banker/lender is approached by the company wherein the company is looking to refinance the existing portfolio of loans and provide the existing loan with some months of a moratorium and interest rate reduction, which leads to ease of repayment of debt and also eases the debt servicing coverage ratio.
+On the other hand, under the concept of bankruptcy, you can dispose off your existing assets of the company at a fair value to repay some or all of the company’s debt; also, if the company has opted for Chapter 13 filling, it can establish a three to five-year plan to repay the debt of the company.

-- Debt consolidation has two objectives: to simplify the repayment process for debtors, while simultaneously reducing monthly payments and interest rates.
-On the other hand, Bankruptcy follows a different process wherein a trustee is being assigned to the particular case and is then responsible to pay off the company’s debt and other liabilities
+- Debt consolidation has two objectives: to simplify the repayment process for debtors while simultaneously reducing monthly payments and interest rates.
+On the other hand, bankruptcy follows a different process wherein a trustee is assigned to a particular case and is then responsible for paying off the company’s debt and other liabilities.

-- Bankruptcy is more complicated than debt consolidation also there are two major chapters in the bankruptcy law chapter 7 and chapter 13.
-No matter which type of bankruptcy you file for, it’ll have a negative effect on your credit score for seven to ten years after filing.
+- Bankruptcy is more complicated than debt consolidation.
+Also, there are two major chapters in bankruptcy law Chapter 7 and Chapter 13.
+No matter which type of bankruptcy you file for, it’ll hurt your credit score for seven to ten years after filing.

 Debt Consolidation vs Bankruptcy Comparison Table

-Let’s look at the top 8 Comparison between Debt Consolidation vs Bankruptcy
+Let’s look at the top 8 Comparisons between Debt Consolidation vs Bankruptcy.

-Making the right choice between the two Debt consolidation vs bankruptcy needs a lot of kinds of legal obligations and one must choose for it wisely as it can impact the operations of the company in the long-run.
-Choosing either one of them comes with their own pros and cons and it’s own rewards and consequences.
-If you’re going to restructure your debt, choosing between debt consolidation and bankruptcy may seem like an easy choice.
-Bankruptcy gives you a chance to avoid repaying the debt in full, which seems like a smart move.
+Making the right choice between two Debt consolidation vs bankruptcy needs many legal obligations, and one must choose wisely, as it can impact the company’s operations in the long run.
+Therefore, choosing either of them comes with its pros and cons and its own rewards and consequences.
+But choosing between debt consolidation and bankruptcy may seem easy if you’re going to restructure your debt.
+Bankruptcy also allows you to avoid repaying the debt in full, which seems smart.

-This has a been a guide to the top difference between Debt Consolidation vs Bankruptcy.
-Here we also discuss the Debt Consolidation vs Bankruptcy key differences with infographics and comparison table.
+This has been a guide to the top difference between Debt Consolidation vs Bankruptcy.
+Here we also discuss the Debt Consolidation vs Bankruptcy key differences with infographics and comparison tables.
 You may also have a look at the following articles to learn more –